-The Stonybrook Neighborhood Association shall cover the following streets in the following geographic area: Brookley, Rossmore, Williams, Gartland, Kenton, Meehan, Shurland, Dungarven, Stonley, Stedman, Plainfield, Lotus, Burnett and neighboring portions of Forest Hills Street and Washington Street.
+The Stonybrook Neighborhood Association shall cover the following streets in the following geographic area: Brookley, Rossmore, Williams, Gartland, Kenton, Meehan, Shurland, Dungarven, Stonley, Stedman, Plainfield, Lotus, Burnett, Rockvale Circle, and neighboring portions of Forest Hills Street and Washington Street.
 (See attached map)

 Article 3: Membership

 Eligible members shall consist of any person over 16 years of age who resides in or who owns residential property within the Stonybrook Neighborhood Association's boundaries.
 Dues and other fees, if any, shall be established by the Association.
-Members in good standing (hereinafter referred to as "member") shall be those who have paid their dues and other fees for the current year and who have attended at least two (2) meetings of the Association (one of which may be the meeting at which a member is present) within the prior twelve month period.
+Members in good standing (hereinafter referred to as "member") shall be those who have paid their dues and other fees for the current year and who have attended at least two (2) regular or subcommittee meetings of the Association within the prior twelve month period.
+The attendance of a regular meeting at which a vote or election is taking place shall serve to fulfill the attendance requirement for one (1) of the aforementioned two (2) meetings.
 Only members in good standing shall be eligible to be an Officer of the Association or to vote at any meeting or election.